Netflix/metaflow-docs/docs/production/event-triggering/external-events.md

 <ReactPlayer playing controls muted loop url='/assets/et-basic-event.mp4' width='100%' height='100%'/>

-All you have to do is to add [a decorator, `@trigger`] (/api/flow-decorators/trigger), with a desired event name above the flow:
+All you have to do is to add [a decorator, `@trigger`](/api/flow-decorators/trigger), with a desired event name above the flow:

 ```python
 from metaflow import FlowSpec, step, trigger